Theses & Dissertations -- Availability through Interlibrary Loan

 Hopefully this has shed some light regarding theses and dissertations, and how best to use interlibrary loan services and other available resources in accessing them.

 A few more comments on obtaining theses...

 Keep in mind that the Center for Research Libraries maintains a large collection of foreign theses, often purchased at the request of their member institutions (such as Case Western Reserve University), in their collections.
 As they are integrated into the OhioLINK consortium, these items are also available for direct request through OhioLINK online borrowing.

 Please also be aware that other resources exist, besides University Microfilms International, where you can obtain theses directly off the Internet.
 Particularly noteworthy, DSpace at MIT is a site that offers free, non-printable previews of Massachussetts Insitute of Technology theses, as well as the option to purchase them in print or as printable PDF's.
-The British Library offers British theses at EThOS - Beta, for electronic download free of charge, or in hard copy formats (including CD & print) for a fee.
+The British Library offers British theses at their EThOS site, for electronic download free of charge, or in hard copy formats (including CD & print) for a fee.
 Although many titles from British universities are catalogued there, not all have yet been digitized -- you may have up to a 90-day wait before they become available, upon request.